-Monarch Airlines Administration Background
+Monarch Airlines Falls into Administration

 Monarch airlines was originally set up in 1968 and has carried out the same core business for almost 50 years.
 In 2016 Monarch airlines transported over 6 million passengers to destinations across Europe, making it the UK’s fifth largest airline.
 Despite this, the company posted losses of nearly £300 million in 2016 against profits of £27 million in its 2015 accounts.